top of page

 iii) repeated past action or situation with continued activity

-1. Chris has been learning Japanese for 3 years.
+1. James has been learning Japanese for 3 years.

-2. James has been running errands all morning.
+2. Chris has been running errands all morning.

 3. I've been chatting to my neighbour for the past 30 minutes.

-4. How long has the the taxi been waiting?
+4. How long has the taxi been waiting?

 5. Lisa hasn't been doing her homework at all.